 To say nothing of Caius's sword and especially the Behemoth Sword.

-Lampshaded in Yusnaan where an announcer tells people to be on the look out for Lighting, describing her as a rose haired woman with a huge sword.
+Lampshaded in Yusnaan where an announcer tells people to be on the look out for Lighting, describing her as a rose haired woman that "...[carries] an enormous weapon".

 Blade Spam: Compared to most other Limit Breaks in the previous games in the series, this game's version of Army of One easily tops any others: it hits 50 times on its own, double the maximum number of hits of the previous record holder Squall.